-Follow these rules when entering Kaspersky Embedded Systems Security commands:
+Follow these rules when entering Kaspersky Security for Windows Server commands:

 - Enter modifiers and commands using upper and lower case. - Separate modifiers with a space. - If the path of a file/folder specified as a value includes a space, enclose the path in quotes, for example: "C:\TEST\test cpp.exe". - If necessary, you can use wildcards in the filename or path, for example: "C:\Temp\Temp\", "C:\Temp\Temp???.doc", "C:\Temp\Temp.doc".